If energy needs to be saved, there are good ways to do it.

 In effect, the potential savings are still lower:

-Most incandescent type lighting is used off-peak after 7pm, when power plants are not used to their capacity anyway, so the idea of saving power plants goes out the window - and it's back to telling Johnny he can't use what bulb he wants, even though the energy infrastructure is there and under-utilized.
+Most incandescent type lighting is used off-peak after 7pm, when power plants are not used to their capacity anyway, so the idea of saving power plants goes out the window - and it's back to telling Johnny he can't use what bulb he wants, even though the energy infrastructure is there and under-utilized, with surplus electricity for whoever wants to use it.

 If there is a problem, deal with the problem: